In order to route you to the right cannabis business documents, we first need to know why you need them. Here are the

-Most US States, as well as Canada require cannabis business applicants and licensees submit operating plans or operating procedures to prove adequate preparedness for operations.
+Most US states, as well as all other countries require cannabis business applicants and licensees submit operating plans to prove adequate preparedness for operations.
 These plans are somewhat like SOPs, but they are written for the government regulators, to assure them of the safety and security of 1) the licensee’s building 2) the workers at the business 3) the general public, including minors 4) consumers of the products sold and 5) the environment.
 The most common cannabis operations plans I’ve encountered in every set of state or national regulations are:

 The Security Plan describes how the facility is going to be protected and how the product will stay confined to certain Limited or Restricted Access Areas.
 Most jurisdictions will want applicants to describe perimeter security, building security–both physical and human–camera locations, types of locks used, video recording protocols, signage, visitor access and tracking, product access and tracking, transfer of product within and to external locations, and more.

 Describes the layout of the production space, major equipment choices, environmental controls and settings, plant management methods in each stage of growth, media and substances to be used in and on the plants, and day-to-day mechanical maintenance requirements of the site.
 Some jurisdictions will only require a floor plan showing canopy locations, but it’s still important to have cultivation policies and procedures worked out and documented.
 Click here to read more about our Cannabis Cultivation Operating Plan template.

 Describes how all waste will be managed at the site, including THC-containing waste, liquid and solid waste, and hazardous and non-hazardous waste.
 The regulators will want to know that you’ve allocated secure areas for waste and whether or not you’ve contracted with a 3rd party to pick it up and transport it to its end location.
 Click here to read more about our Cannabis Waste Management Plan.